ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Next, we need to set up the input files

-The `/work` partition is visible by the VM so you can run the compare tool straight on the VM.
+The ``/work`` partition is visible from the VM so you can run the compare tool straight on the VM.

 The steps to running the compare tool on the VM are the following: